monadegmailcom/appTemplate/README.md

   threads.
 An example of masking this exception for an unterruptable operation is given
 - log to file or console with different log levels
 - start asynchronous event handlers like webservers or timed polling functions
-- a constraint based design is choosen to stress modularity making use of multireader module

 ## Generate html docs